Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Convergence Analysis

-In this section, we show that regularized MPI achieves faster linear convergence as it approaches the optimal value, with the asymptotic convergence rate being $\gamma^M$ in which $M$ denotes the number of iterations carried out in policy evaluation.
+In this section, we show that RMPI achieves faster linear convergence as it approaches the optimal value, with the asymptotic convergence rate being $\gamma^M$ in which $M$ denotes the number of operator steps carried out in policy evaluation.
 First we need the following two lemmas.

 \begin{lemma} Given $\Delta >0$, $\eta>0$ and $0<\gamma<1$, define

 Then we have

 \end{lemma} \begin{proof} Define $t=1+\frac{\delta}{1-\gamma}$ and we have